These are the main characters in the comic strip FoxTrot

-Characterization Marches On: In her first few appearances, she was portrayed as an excitable, guileless, somewhat-naive girl who drove Jason crazy completely by accident, a far cry from the mischievious, snarky Eileen that more people are familiar with.
+- Characterization Marches On: In her first few appearances, she was portrayed as an excitable, guileless, somewhat-naive girl who drove Jason crazy completely by accident, a far cry from the mischievious, snarky Eileen that more people are familiar with.

-Chuck Cunningham Syndrome: She got a non-speaking cameo in 2008 and didn't appear again until 2011.
+- Chuck Cunningham Syndrome: She got a non-speaking cameo in 2008 and didn't appear again until 2011.
 But at least she eventually returned, unlike most of this strip's secondary characters.

 - Deadpan Snarker: In reaction to Jason.
 Some prime examples come from the arc in which Jason is upset that he didn't get a mushy Valentine's Day card from her, then spends weeks trying to cover up anything that sounds like him liking her.
 In one strip, he says that he came to a realization that he was wrong after seeing the movie Titanic: